-The First Oh Sew Bold Student Market!
+The Oh Sew Bold Student Christmas Markets are going ahead!

 Here are some answers to questions you may have